tuanh00/CarRentalManagement/README.md

 - **`node_modules/`**: Dependencies for Stripe API and other backend integrations.
 - **`.env`**: Environment variables for API keys.
 - **`server.js`**: Node.js server file for Stripe API.

----

-## 🎯 Score: 23/30

-This project scored **23/30** during evaluation.

----

-# 🚫 Project Status: Closed

-This project is no longer under active development. **Please download and experience it yourself.** Consider it as a **reference project** for learning and inspiration.
-Contributions or updates will not be made.

----